 Effective the Transition Date, the Company reported Beretta as held for sale and consolidates MTV.
-Prior to the Transition Date, both Beretta and MTV were portfolio investments reported at FVTPL under Investment Entity Reporting.
+Prior to the Transition Date, both Beretta and MTV were portfolio investments reported at fair value through profit or loss ("FVTPL") under Investment Entity Reporting.

 Effective the Transition Date, Beretta was reclassified as held for sale and all assets and liabilities of Beretta are presented separately in the Consolidated Statements of Financial Position as current assets and current liabilities respectively.
+See Note 7 in the Financial Statements.

-For the three months ended March 31, 2019, 94% of the revenues (\$8.6 million) was from one customer based in Switzerland.
-For the period February 1, 2018 to March 31, 2018, 96% of the revenues (\$6.0 million) was from one customer based in Switzerland.
-As at March 31, 2019, there was \$nil (December 31, 2018: \$0.4 million) outstanding in trade and other receivables.
+For the three months ended June 30, 2019, 93% of the revenues (\$7.5 million) was from one customer based in Switzerland.
+For the three months ended June 30, 2018, 96% of the revenues (\$9.5 million) was from one customer based in Switzerland.